 Fish in the Desert?

-Great Basin National Park is home to four native fish species: Bonneville cutthroat trout, mottled sculpin, redside shiner, and speckled dace.
+Great Basin National Park is home to one native fish species, the Bonneville cutthroat trout.
 It also houses four non-native species: Lahonton cutthroat, rainbow, brook and brown trout.
 These were stocked in the lakes and streams of the South Snake Range until 1986.

 The native fish came from historic Lake Bonneville, which covered the bottom of Snake Valley to the east of the park thousands of years ago.
-This lake, which was the size of today’s Lake Michigan, supported several fish species.
-At the end of the Ice Age, the climate gradually warmed, and the lake started drying up, eventually shrinking down to the size of the current Great Salt Lake.
+This lake, which was the size of today’s Lake Michigan, supported several species of fish.
+At the end of the Ice Age, the lake started drying up and eventually shrank into what is today's Great Salt Lake.
 Some of the fish found refuge in the streams coming down from the mountains and adapted to life in flowing waters.

 The fish in these streams survived for thousands of years through droughts, fire, and other events, but eventually they encountered problems.
 When early settlers and miners came, they wanted to catch fish they were familiar with, so they stocked the streams and lakes with non-native fish.
-The native fish were not able to handle the extra competition, and in some cases hybridization and predation of these different species, and most of them disappeared.
-Since the mountains streams are isolated from each other, the native fish could not swim to a different stream and find a new home.
+The native fish were not able to handle the extra competition, and in some cases hybridization with and predation by these different species occured.
+This caused drastic decreases in the Bonneville cutthroat trout's numbers, and in many cases completely eliminated them from their native streams.